 Lease payments for operating leases, where substantially all the risks and benefits remain with the lessor, are recognised as expenses in the periods in which they are incurred.
-Lease incentives under operating leases are recognised as a liability and amortised on a straight-line basis over the life of the lease term.

 Interests in Joint Arrangements

 Joint arrangements represent the contractual sharing of control between parties in a business where unanimous decisions about relevant activities are required.